Data Centers in Altdorf

 Power Analysis

-Power Grid Reliability: The Swiss power grid is among the most reliable in the world.
-The national energy strategy, which relies heavily on hydroelectric and nuclear power, provides a stable and consistent supply critical for data center operations that demand maximum uptime.
+Power Grid Reliability: The Swiss power grid is exceptionally reliable and well-engineered.
+The grid benefits from a high percentage of hydroelectric (~56%) and nuclear (~33%) power generation, providing a stable and consistent power supply critical for data center uptime.

 Market Access, Business & Tax Climate